kerryb/right_aws/README.txt

 == REQUIREMENTS:

-RightAws requires REXML and the RightHttpConnection gem.
+RightAws requires REXML and the right_http_connection gem.
 If libxml and its Ruby bindings (distributed in the libxml-ruby gem) are present, RightAws can be configured to use them:
   RightAws::RightAWSParser.xml_lib = 'libxml'